mzur/kirby-uniform/docs/actions/actions.md

 ## Custom Actions

 Custom actions are very similar to [custom guards](/guards/guards#custom-guards), too.
 Each action is a class in the `Uniform\Actions` namespace.
 To write your own actions you can either provide them through a PHP package and Composer or implement them in the traditional way as a Kirby plugin.
-The plugin may be a file `site/plugins/uniform-actions/index.php` that will be automatically loaded by Kirby.

-Let's take a look at the implementation of an exemplary MyCustomAction:
+Let's take a look at the implementation of an exemplary MyCustomAction, defined in the `site/plugins/uniform-custom-actions/MyCustomAction.php` file:

 ```php
 <?php